 Finally, we arrive in the largest city on the Atlantic Coast of Florida: Jacksonville.
 Jacksonville is a sprawling metropolis but still slightly smaller than Miami in terms of population.
 The city does have a number of museums and historical landmarks, but most people visit for the beach (what else?).

-Jacksonville Beach is a lovely city beach but pales in comparison to the nearby Amelia Island, which is one of the most desirable vacation spots in the USA.
+There are a ton of attractions in Jacksonville, but most visit for Jacksonville Beach, a lovely city beach but pales in comparison to the nearby Amelia Island, which is one of the most desirable vacation spots in the USA.

 Road Trip to the Florida Panhandle